 What happens in the final days of life

-This section gives information about what happens in the final days of life.
+Read our information about what happens in the final days of life.
 There is information about

 Knowing that you, or a loved one, is close to dying can be very difficult for everyone involved.
 People often ask us questions about how someone will die.
 Especially relatives and friends.
-They often worry that they will not be able to cope, or know what to do when the person they are caring for dies.
+They often worry that they won't be able to cope, or know what to do when the person they are caring for dies.
 We have written this information from the carer’s perspective.

 It is very difficult to give exact details of how someone will die.
 Each person is different and will die in their own unique way.
-But we can give you some general information about what may happen and what you can do to support your loved one through their process of dying.
+But we can give you some general information about what might happen and what you can do to support your loved one through their process of dying.

 - Sleepiness and difficulty waking (semi conscious)